CommonWealthRobotics/bowler-kernel/design.md

 - Shadow Jars of the kernel and the display that are cross-platform for desktop-class Windows, macOS, and Linux.
 - A shadow Jar of the kernel for each embedded computer we support.
 - An image containing the installed kernel and JVM for each embedded computer we support.
-  - It should come with a systemd service added but disabled.
+  - It should come with a systemd service to start the kernel on boot added and enabled.
 - Custom build of IntelliJ with:
   - Our plugin installed.
   - IntelliJ's name changed to our name.